DrSnuggly/comic-bot/README.md

     - `imageSelector`: the CSS selector for the comic image.
     - `altTextSelector` (optional): if alt text isn't present on the comic img element, you can provide the CSS selector for any alt text.
+    - `nextPageSelector` (optional): the CSS selector for the link to the next comic page — this allows all pages from a multipage update to be retrieved.
 2. Remove all comments and unnecessary trailing commas:
     - Before:
       ```json5